The Devils Below

 The object drawn by eye has no breadth of being:

-I declare things enabled, no sex discovered in the
+I declare things enabled, no sex discovered

-Extremity of the abdomen, no foetal heart heard.
+No foetal heart heard.

 Every incipient dread shall be revealed.